Screenless (The Simpsons): Plot

 The Simpson family is watching Marketing a Murder on TV.
 When Maggie tries to get their attention, Lisa switches to Baby Ein-sign, a show teaching babies sign language.
 Maggie was trying to tell them that Hans Moleman was stuck under a fallen tree in their yard, which they fail to notice.
 In the morning, they keep watching the show while Hans is taken into an ambulance.

 The show is cancelled due to government stopping funding the show, before Maggie can completely learn to use sign language, so the family attempts to teach her themselves.
 When Maggie begins to use sign language on her own, Marge tries to tell the family about Maggie's development, only to find them uninterested and playing on their devices, so Marge stops them and limits their time on the devices to half an hour a week for everyone.

 When Homer, Bart and Lisa cheat by having the Wise Guy revert their screentime, Marge puts the devices away entirely.
-Bored at work, Homer becomes an expert in word jumble puzzles, Marge sees how the devices affect the lives of Patty and Selma, Bart starts to use his imagination when he recovers a rocket from the school's roof, involving Jimbo and Dolph too, and Lisa rediscovers the joy of finding books manually.
+Without their devices, Homer becomes an expert in word jumble puzzles, Bart starts to use his imagination and recovers a rocket belonging to Jimbo and Dolph from the school's roof, and Lisa rediscovers the joy of finding books manually.

-Marge cannot find recipes on her books and fails to get help from Luigi, so when the family returns home they find her in her closet with her phone and laptop, finding out she is the addicted one.
+Meanwhile, Marge cannot find recipes on her books and fails to get help from Luigi.
+When the family returns home they find her in her closet with her phone and laptop, finding out she is the addicted one.
 Finally admitting she has a problem, she signs herself and the family up for a month at the Screen Addiction Rehab Center.

 The next day they arrive at the center, finding out it is a paradise.
 The owner Dr. Lund shows them various activities.
-They start healing, but they cannot hold on for long.
-They also discover the workers all use computers, sending spam mails after stealing patients' accounts.
+They start recovering from their addictions, but discover the workers all use computers, sending spam mails after stealing patients' accounts.
 In addition, the family signed a non-disclosure contract, which also prevents them from being able to leave the center.

 At night, the family work together, using sign language for communication, and manage to stealthily escape the center undetected and get a ride home on Jimbo and Dolph's makeshift rocket.
-The next day, Lund is arrested by the police for his scams.
-Lund offers to help Chief Wiggum with his compulsive overeating.
+The next day, Lund is arrested by the police for his scams and Lund offers to help Chief Wiggum with his compulsive overeating.

 Reception

+Viewing figures

+The episode earned a 0.5 rating and was watched by 1.63 million viewers, which was the most watched show on Fox that night.